 We believe God calls us to speak and act decisively against gun violence.
-And so we offer words of prayer, from both our Christian tradition and the sacred words of Islam.
+So we offer words of prayer.
 And we call for action, from ourselves and all of you.

 Here are four things you can do today to act in love, against this violence: